 - Limit keywords to one or two in each site page or blog post: Blog posts should each be focused on a specific subject, so restrict keywords to one or two relevant words for each blog post.
 Keywords should be directly related to the site page's content or post.
 In the case of your business blog, you can craft a post around frequently searched keywords

 - Include keywords in site page and blog titles: Each site page and blog post you create should have a title that informs readers and entices them to read the whole site page or blog post.
 Include the keywords in the title, and remember that the title has to have meaning to spark reader interest.

-- Sprinkle keywords throughout the site page or post: Use the keyword or phrase a few times throughout the site page or blog post without going overboard.
+- Sprinkle keywords throughout the site page or post: Use the keyword or phrase a few times throughout the page or blog post without going overboard.
 Keyword stuffing will work against you.
-It's usually best to mention the keyword early (within the first paragraph), somewhere in the body, and in the last paragraph.
+It's best to mention the keyword early (within the first paragraph), somewhere in the body, and in the last paragraph.

 Contact Colosi Marketing today for more information on how keywords can help SEO and for techniques to effectively incorporate keywords into your online marketing processes.

 Image via Shutterstock.com